 Lead, in drinking water, is primarily from materials and components associated with service lines and home plumbing.
 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Marana Water is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
-When water has been sitting for several hours, potential for lead exposure can be minimized by flushing tap for 30 seconds to 2 minutes before using water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa. gov/safewater/lead.
+When water has been sitting for several hours, potential for lead exposure can be minimized by flushing tap for 30 seconds to 2 minutes before using water for drinking or cooking.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead.